About the course

 Core Training takes place at our dedicated training centre and provides inspirational, hands-on training from safeguarding to subject knowledge; behaviour management to building resilience; time management to stress management, and much more.
 Training days provide an opportunity for the cohort to share experiences, while learning from our expert trainers.
 These sessions provide you with ‘headspace’ and an opportunity to reflect on teaching as well as learning new skills and pedagogies to take back to school.

-If undertaking the PGCE element of our programme, you will work towards 60 Master-level credits awarded by Birmingham City University.
+For the PGCE element of our programme, you will work towards 60 Master-level credits awarded by Birmingham City University.
 All BCU lectures and seminars are delivered in Milton Keynes by experienced BCU academic staff.
 The combination of higher level academic study with the hands-on, practical nature of our school-led programme gives you the perfect balance of theory and practice, making for well-rounded, informed and inspirational teachers.
 The PGCE requires three written assignments, which are assessed and moderated by the team at BCU.

 We enjoy interviewing prospective teachers and discovering with you whether you are suited to teacher training and how our programme would work for you and your learning styles.
 The interviews are conducted by a member of the Initial Teacher Training team and a Head Teacher/Deputy Headteacher from one of our Partnership schools.
 You will spend a morning in class with an experienced teacher, working alongside the children.
 During that time, there is usually a formal interview, a group discussion, a teaching activity with a small group of children, and a short individual presentation (both of which you prepare in advance).